 Wagon of Wonders (2015-2016)

-The Wagon of Wonders spent much of the summer and fall of 2015 Spark Monument Circle and at Reconnecting to Our Waterways destinations around Indianapolis.
+During the summer and fall of 2015, the Wagon of Wonders was implemented at Spark Monument Circle and at Reconnecting to Our Waterways destinations around Indianapolis.
 It is made possible by the Herbert Simon Family Foundation, the Andy Warhol Foundation for the Visual Arts, Apparatus, Klipsch, The Samerian Foundation, Impact 100, AvantGarb, Penrod Society and our friends at LUNA Music and Klipsch donated our DIY DJ rig.

 Concepts and designs for WoW bounced back and forth between Walker and Vorhees, the sculptor who fabricated WoW in his workshop in Cincinnati in early 2015.
 Vorhees brought experience with fabricating large-scale sculpture and fabricating mobile art galleries to the mix.
 In 1997, Vorhees and two friends collaborated on creating a mobile gallery known as Object D’Art that travelled the country pulled by a 1972 Dodge Dart Swinger.